Dr Johana Wyss

 I am a Social and Cultural Anthropologist, focusing on the dynamic relationship between collective identity and cultural collective memory.
 The main questions that drive my intellectual curiosity relate to the political use of the past in the present, to possibilities and limits of collective identity formation, and to exploring the most suitable methods and methodological positions to research these areas.

-Research and teaching interests: Social and Cultural Anthropology, Memory Studies, Identity, Cultural Sociology, Contemporary History, Ethnicity and Nationalism, Regionalism and Separatism, Borderlands, Official and Vernacular Memories, Migration and Forced Displacement, Qualitative Methods and Methodology, Central Europe.
+Research and teaching interests: Social and Cultural Anthropology, Memory Studies, Identity, Cultural Sociology, Contemporary History, Ethnicity and Nationalism, Populism, Regionalism and Separatism, Borderlands, Official and Vernacular Memories, Migration and Forced Displacement, Qualitative Methods and Methodology, Central Europe.

 I completed my doctoral research at the University of Oxford in 2018 with a thesis entitled Silesian Identity: the Interplay of Memory, History and Borders.
 Based on longitudinal fieldwork in the Silesian borderlands (Opava and the Hlučín area), I provided an ethnographic account of how ostracised minority groups negotiate their collective identities and difficult heritage vis-à-vis national sentiments and nation-state apparatus within the social and historical context of East-Central Europe.
 My research was supported by the Scatcherd European Scholarship Award.